maarten-pennings/esp32cam/hwmods/readme.md

 ![Flash LED 1 connect](fled1-connect.jpg)

+### PWM

+I later realized that the ESP32 has multiple [PWM channels](../pwm), that you can map to any pin.
+That's much easier, so I undid my low-power LED mod.

 ## Adapter board

 The ESP32-CAM is hard to program.
 You need an FTDI (USB to serial) cable.